Wednesday, May 8, 2024

 and thank you for joining me today!

-Intermediate level - die cutting, dry embossing, layering, punching, stamping
+Fun card - die cutting, dry embossing, layering, stamping

 Materials required for this card are:

-8. emboss the plane using the subtle's folder and attach to the black oval using dimensional pads, then adhere to the base card using liquid glue
+2. dry emboss the white panel using the folder and adhere down the right side of the base card using liquid glue

 Hope you liked today's card.
 If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.